RdoubleA/MLprep/statistics.md

 - not effective when there are more than one alternative option, because then you need to run for every pair
 - not effective when there is low traffic

+Backtesting is when you flip the control and the variant after the initial test.
+This is to ensure the effect observed from the original test was due solely to the change and nothing else.
+If the backtest reduces the effect by an equal amount, then the change worked.

 Multi-arm bandit testing is a form of dynamic optimization - as the test is run, MAB reallocates traffic to the best option at every time step instead of keeping the population sizes fixed during the entire experiment.
 As a consequence, you cannot evalute statistical significance, but you can optimize on a certain metric, so it's good for quick evaluations of a change or multiple changes without gathering the statistical support.

 Advantages: